Understanding 1/8 Squared as a Fraction: A full breakdown

 Squaring fractions has various applications in different areas, including:

 - Geometry: Calculating areas of squares with fractional side lengths.
-For example, finding the area of a square with a side length of 1/8 units.
+Take this: finding the area of a square with a side length of 1/8 units.

 - Physics: Many physics formulas involve squared fractions, especially in areas dealing with proportions and ratios.